 Those classes were nothing like the one she took this summer, she said.

 For starters, they weren’t nearly as fun or engaging.
-At school, the classes are pretty structured and require a lot of fill-in-the-blank style learning.
-In the Software.org-sponsored class, she’s been hard at work for the last week creating a website for personalized hair care as her final project.
+At school, the classes are pretty structured and require a lot of fill-in-the-blank-style learning.
+In the Software.org-sponsored class, on the other hand, she’s been hard at work for the last week coding a website for personalized hair care.
 Visitors to the site can take a quiz about their hair — indicating the style, length and amount of body, for example — and then receive recommendations on products and treatment.

-But more than that, she said her high school computer science class of about 25 students had just two other girls, and that it’s a similar gender breakdown for all seven sections of the class.
+But the biggest difference, she said, is that her high school computer science class of about 25 students had just two other girls, and that all seven sections of the class had a similar gender breakdown.
 “They’re all majority boys,” she said.